clap-rs/clap-www/content/post/06_YAML.md

 weight = 6
 +++

-You can define your valid arguments in a YAML file, keeping your `main.rs` clean and tidy.
+You can define your list of valid arguments in a YAML file, keeping your `main.rs` clean and tidy.